joshkunz/fizzbuzz/readme.md

 FizzBuzz is a simple programming game with the following rules:

-Print the numbers 1 through 100.
-If a number is divisible by 3 print 'Fizz' after the number.
-If a number is divisible by 5 print 'Buzz' after the number.
-And last, if a number is divisible by 3 and 5 print 'FizzBuzz' after the number.
+For every number `i` in the range [1..100], if `i` is divisible by 3, print 'Fizz', if `i` is divisible by 5, print 'Buzz', if `i` is divisible by both 3 and 5, print 'FizzBuzz'.
+Otherwise, print `i`.

 The output from a FizzBuzz program should look something like this:

 <pre>
 1
 2
-3 Fizz
+Fizz
 4
-5 Buzz
+Buzz
-6 Fizz
+Fizz
 ...
-15 FizzBuzz
+FizzBuzz
 16
 </pre>